 8 Easy Ways to Eat More Vegetables

 When you have produce delivered to your door, it encourages you to figure out creative ways to cook and eat it.
-It’s a wonderful way to get a new and exciting array of different vegetables and fruits to try as well!
-Organizations such as Imperfect Produce or Fresh Direct provide a direct-to-door delivery service depending on what’s in season.
-Check FAQ pages to see if they deliver in your area.
+It is a wonderful way to get a new and exciting array of different vegetables and fruits to try as well.
+Organizations such as Imperfect Produce or Fresh Direct provide a direct-to-door delivery service depending on whats in season.
+Check their FAQ pages to see if they deliver in your area.

 Roasting vegetables is a great way to bring out their natural sweetness, making them an excellent salad topper or quick side dish.
 Peel and cut tough vegetables (such as beets, cauliflower, butternut squash, carrots, or sweet potatoes) into cubes and spread them on a rimmed baking sheet.
 Drizzle with olive oil, then season with a little bit of salt and/or True Lemon Pepper.
 Roast at 420 degrees for about 15 minutes, stirring once halfway through.

 Chop, slice, and dice!

 Sometimes having vegetables pre-sliced and ready to grab is enough to change your mind from reaching for that bag of chips.
 Portion out sliced peppers, cucumbers, radishes, and cucumbers in separate containers for a quick snack.